Rusting is a type of corrosion and there are two main methods for preventing it:

 When electroplating iron or steel, the cathode is the iron or steel object, the anode is the plating metal, and the electrolyte contains ions of the plating metal.

-This method is different from barrier methods because even if the zinc layer is scratched, exposing the iron underneath, the zinc will continue to react with nearby oxygen.
+Unlike barrier methods, even if the zinc layer is scratched and the iron underneath is exposed, the zinc will continue to react with nearby oxygen.
 This is due to its higher reactivity.
 Therefore, zinc essentially sacrifices itself to prevent iron corrosion.
 This phenomenon is known as sacrificial corrosion.